jrsalata/jrsalata.github.io/content/about/about-me.md

 I hope to be a Software Developer after I graduate and work on robotic process automation (RPA) or backend development.
 I chose to specialize in Cognitive Automation because it is a whole new way to solve problems and complete tedious tasks.

 Outside of my professional work, I am an enthusiest photographer that enjoys taking pictures at different events.
 I love capturing moments, expressions, and experiences in a way that most people miss.
 While everyone has a camera on their phone these days, very few people are intentional with how they take pictures.
+I try to tell a story with my work where every detail matters.
+I might post some on here in the near future.